spacepy/dbprocessing/docs/scripts.rst

    Force the reprocessing.
 Specify which version number to increment (0,1,2)

+.. option:: --level <level>

+   Only reprocess files of this level.

 reprocessByInstrument.py
 ------------------------
-.. program:: reprocessByInstrument
+.. program:: reprocessByInstrument.py

-Goes through the database and adds all the files that are a certain instrument and level to the processqueue so that the next ProcessQueue -p will run them
+Adds all database files of a particular instrument to the process queue so that the next :option:`ProcessQueue.py -p` will run them.

+.. option:: instrument

+   The instrument to reprocess; only products of this instrument are added to the process queue.
+Name or ID.

 .. option:: -s <date>, --startDate <date>